QingyuanS/CSCI596-FinalProject/README.md

 CSCI596 Final Project<br />
 Fall 2021<br />
 Qingyuan Sun<br />
-# Simulate Regional Rainfall by using WRF model
+# Simulate Rainfall by using WRF model
 **What is WRF**<br />
 WRF is abbreviation of WEATHER RESEARCH AND FORECASTING MODEL<br />
 - A model for climate, regional climate and weather studies